 The observed dry deposition velocity of ozone is potentially biased by simultaneous air-sea exchange of nitric oxide (NO).
-NO is expected to be emitted from the ocean on the order of 1 x 10^8 molecules cm-2 s-1 with dependence on dissolved surface nitrate and solar irradiance (Zafiriou and McFarland, 1981).
-This NO source near the surface will cause titration of O3 to NO2 resulting in a positive bias for the observed $v_d(O_3)$.
-Assuming a maximum NO emission flux of 5 x 10^8 molecules cm-2 s-1 and that all NO reacts with O3 before being advected to the sensor height, the resulting O3 flux bias would be -5 x 10^8 molecules cm-2 s-1.
-Our mean case of 40 ppbv O3 and v_d (O3) of 0.011 cm s-1 corresponds to a flux of -1.1 x 10^{10} molecules cm-2 s-1.
-Therefore, the resulting bias in observed $v_d(O_3)$ from NO emissions is 4.5% or 4.9 x 10^{-4} cm s-1.
+NO is expected to be emitted from the ocean on the order of 1×10^8 molecules cm-2 s-1 with a dependence on dissolved surface nitrate and solar irradiance (Zafiriou and Mc-Farland, 1981).
+This NO source near the surface will cause titration of O3 to NO2 resulting in a positive bias for the observed v_d(O3).
+Assuming a maximum NO emission flux of 5×10^8 molecules cm-2 s-1 and that all NO reacts with O3 before being advected to the sensor height, the resulting O3 flux bias would be -5×10^8 molecules cm-2 s-1.
+Our mean case of 40 ppbv O3 and v_d (O3) of 0.013 cm s-1 corresponds to a flux of -1.3×10^{10} molecules cm-2 s-1.
+Therefore, the resulting bias in observed $v_d(O_3)$ from NO emissions is 3.8% or 4.9×10^{-4} cm s-1.
 This value is an upper limit for expected ocean NO emissions and is well within the uncertainty of the observed $v_d(O_3)$.
+There is also potential for short-term anthropogenic emissions of NO (such as from a boat engine passing by the sensor) to create a flux divergence term.
+We expect that the combination of signal despiking and the flux stationarity criterion described in Sect.
+3.3 will minimize the impact of this potential divergence term.
+Despiking will remove most short-term (< 1 s) emission events, and the stationarity criterion will filter out any period where longerterm titration events cause large changes in the observed flux within a flux measurement period.

-545 3.7.2 Free troposphere entrainment
+3.7.2 Free-troposphere entrainment

-The entrainment of O_3 enhanced or depleted air in the free troposphere to the marine boundary layer (MBL) creates a potential flux gradient that will contribute to the measured flux values at the near surface measurement height (z_o) of 13 m.
-The magnitude of this flux gradient depends on the magnitude of the O_3 concentration gradient (ΔC) and the entrainment velocity (w_e) of air from free troposphere into the MBL.
-Faloona et al. (2005), reported entrainment velocities from 0.12 to 0.72 cm s-1 and an enhancement in O_3 (ΔC) of 20 ppbv in the free troposphere relative to the boundary layer in the summertime eastern subtropical pacific.
-Using those values and Equations 9 and 10 below we calculate the percent fractional error from entrainment on the observed flux for a range of reasonable ΔC and w_e as shown in Fig. 12 (Blomquist et al., 2010).
+The entrainment of O3-enhanced or O3-depleted air in the free troposphere to the marine boundary layer (MBL) creates a potential flux gradient that will contribute to the measured flux values at the near-surface measurement height (z_0) of 13 m.
+Lenschow et al. (1982) presented aircraft observations of O3 deposition over the Gulf of Mexico at heights of 15, 60, and 325 m which showed a strong flux gradient term driven by entrainment from the free troposphere.
+The boundary layer height (z_i) during those flights was approximately 1.2 km, suggesting a strong flux gradient was present even within the surface layer (approximated as the lowest 10% of the boundary layer).
+The magnitude of this flux gradient depends on the magnitude of the O3 concentration gradient (ΔC) and the entrainment velocity (w_e) of air from the free troposphere into the MBL.
+Faloona et al. (2005) reported entrainment velocities from 0.12 to 0.72 cm s-1 and an enhancement in O_3 (ΔC) of 20 ppbv in the free troposphere relative to the boundary layer in the summertime eastern subtropical Pacific.
+Using those values and Eqs.
+(13) and (14) below, we calculate the percent fractional error from entrainment on the observed flux for a range of reasonable ΔC and $w{\rm e}$ as shown in Fig. 12 (Blomquist et al., 2010).